 Let’s explore the question… Caffeine for athletes … does it improve or hinder performance?
-Today I hand the Ironmum Karla reins over to mentor and all-round top gal, Leanne Cooper Director of Well College Global and registered nutritionist.
+Today I hand the Ironmum Karla reins over to mentor and all-around top gal, Leanne Cooper Director of Well College Global and registered nutritionist.

 Roughly 1.07 mg of fluid is lost from the body